sowd/PicoGW/README.md

 The concept of this API is as follows:

 1. **Simple and easy**.
 The API basecally follows the concept of REST.
 At the same time, we tried not to be too strict to the concept.
-The API can violate the conceptual correctness to achive easiness.
+The API can violate the conceptual correctness to achieve easiness.
 We also put effort to keep source code small, because large source code hampers wide commitments.
 2. **Extensible**.
 The API should support the forthcoming IoT devices without drastically changing the basic calling styles.
 We adopt plugin architecture to achieve this.
 3. **Maximize the merit for residents**.
 Most home gateway system are developed by home appliances companies.
 PicoGW should be independent from the pressure from such industry and conservatively implement really necessary, minimal functionalities.